wyeworks/blog/source/_posts/2015-12-10-sometimes-its-good-to-be-shy.markdown

 What this rule defines, is a set of guidelines which restrict the amount of objects to which you may send messages to.

-I like [Brad Appleton's](http://www.bradapp.com/docs/demeter-intro.html) frasing of the [style guideline](http://c2.com/cgi/wiki?LawOfDemeter):
+I like [Brad Appleton's](http://www.bradapp.com/docs/demeter-intro.html) phrasing of the [style guideline](http://c2.com/cgi/wiki?LawOfDemeter):

 > A method "M" of an object "O" should invoke only the methods of the following kinds of objects: